Suhaibinator/URouter/README.md

 ### Rate Limiting

 SRouter provides a flexible rate limiting system that can be configured at the global, sub-router, or route level.
 Rate limits can be based on IP address, authenticated user, or custom criteria.
+Under the hood, SRouter uses [Uber's ratelimit library](https://github.com/uber-go/ratelimit) for efficient and smooth rate limiting with a leaky bucket algorithm.

 #### Rate Limiting Configuration